ma53ma/ECE470-project/README.md

 # ECE470-project
 Robot simulation project

-FOR PROJECT UPDATE 2:
+FOR PROJECT UPDATE 3:
-Download ECE470_update_2.ttt for the CoppeliaSim scene, and just press play to start the scene Downloaed update_2.py for the model of the UR3 arm, and info for running this script is provided below
+Download ECE470_project_update_3.ttt for the CoppeliaSim scene, and just press play to start the scene

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-ECE470_update_2.ttt
+ECE470_update_3.ttt

-customizableTable script:
+UR5 script:
-Spawns the blocks that the UR3 arm is to pick up, the size and shape of the object can be adjusted in this script if desired
+Wait until an object is available to pick up, and then have the arm follow the path passed to it from the customizableConveyor script and then return to the original pose of the arm.

-customizableConveyor script:
+ConveyorBelt script:
-Stops the conveyor belt if an object is detected at the proximity sensor at the end of the conveyor belt
+Set initial parameters and initialize paths.
+Then, wait until the proximity sensor detects an object, and if this object is to be moved, determine which conveyor belt it should be moved to and change the path of the arm accordingly.
+In the meantime, delete objects that are detected by the proximity sensor and not to be moved, and spawn objects at the other end of the conveyor belt.

-UR3 script:
-Has the arm use forward kinematics to move to certain locations within the scene as well as open and close the gripper in order to transport the block from the primary conveyor belt to the secondary conveyor belt.
-If different locations are desired, the joint angles can be adjusted in this script through the targetPos# variables

 ConveyorBelt2 script:
-Turns the conveyor belt on until an object is not detected at the beginning of the conveyor belt.
-This is to make space for multiple blocks as they are placed in sequence upon the conveyor belt once this part of the project is reached.
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-UPDATE_2.PY

-Uses matrix exponentials as in Lab 4 to calculate the position and orientation of the end effector.
-A beta variable is used to translate between mm and the units used in CoppeliaSim.
-This script works for when the arm has all 0's for joint angles as its initial orientation (as is at the beginning of the scene).
-The joint angles of the desired end orientation can be changed in the script in the "theta" variable.
-The skew_sym function takes in the content of a screw axis (in the form of an omega vector and a v vector) and returns a 4x4 skew-symmetric form matrix.
-The Get_T() function returns the 4x4 transformation matrix for the end-effector.
-Just run "update_2.py" or "python update_2.py" at the correct directory to run this script.
+If the proximity sensor by the depositing area for objects detects an object, turn the conveyor belt to move the object away until it can no longer be detected.
+If there is no object detected, turn the conveyor belt.

+ConveyorBelt3 script:
+If the proximity sensor by the depositing area for objects detects an object, turn the conveyor belt to move the object away until it can no longer be detected.
+If there is no object detected, turn the conveyor belt.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%